Inside-out cross-covariance for spatial multivariate data: Applications

-We fit a \modelname\ response model with joint updates of $\btheta$ (Section \ref{sec:response_sampling}) and test both the single-outcome sampler (Section \ref{sec:latent_sampling}) and single-site sampler (Appendix) for the latent model in Section \ref{sec:latent_full}.
+We fit an \modelname\ response model with joint updates of $\btheta$ (Section \ref{sec:response_sampling}) and test both the single-outcome sampler (Section \ref{sec:latent_sampling}) and single-site sampler (Supplement) for the latent model in Section \ref{sec:latent_full}.
 All \modelname\ models use a Vecchia approximation with $m=15$ neighbors for scalability.
-A Vecchia-approximated ($m=15$) multivariate Matérn model, as in \cite{Emery2022}, is fit via maximum likelihood using \texttt{GpGpm} v0.4.0 \citep{fahmy2022vecchia}, available on Github.
-Posterior sampling for the \lmc\ is performed with the \texttt{meshed} R package \citep{meshed_Rpack}, available on CRAN.
+A Vecchia-approximated ($m=15$) multivariate Matérn model, as in \cite{Emery2022}, is fit via maximum likelihood using \texttt{GpGpm} v0.4.0 \citep{fahmy2022vecchia}, available on GitHub.
+Posterior sampling for the \lmc\ is performed with the \texttt{meshed} R package, version 0.3, available at \url{https://github.com/mkln/meshed}.
 Table \ref{tab:trivariate} reports the root mean squared error (RMSE) for parameter estimation (averaged across datasets) and average wall clock time for model fitting.
+The Supplement includes summary box plots providing additional details.
 Timing refers to maximum likelihood for the Mat\'ern model and a 10,000-iteration MCMC chain for all others.
 The \lmc\ model does not estimate outcome-specific spatial decay or smoothness, leaving those table cells blank.

 Models based on GP-\modelname\ outperform others in the estimation of all parameters in the \modelname\ data scenario and are competitive in the multivariate Mat\'ern scenario, achieving very similar when not better performance than the correctly specified multivariate Mat\'ern model.
 The \lmc\ lacks the flexibility in modeling these data, resulting in inferior performance in estimating the cross-correlation at zero.